mlgzackfly/FOFA-Sentinel/README.md

 1. Start the application: `npm run dev`
 2. Navigate to the Settings page (CONFIG in sidebar)
-3. Enter your FOFA API credentials:
+3. Enter your FOFA API Key from https://fofa.info/user/personal
-   - FOFA Email: Your FOFA account email
-   - FOFA API Key: Your API key from https://fofa.info/user/personal
 4. Click "SAVE" to store your credentials
+   - Note: Your email will be automatically retrieved from your account info

 ### Build for Production